DeleMike/Simple-modal-pop-up/README.md

                            Version 2.0, January 2004
                         http://www.apache.org/licenses/

-   TERMS AND CONDITIONS FOR USE, REPRODUCTION, AND DISTRIBUTION
+__TERMS AND CONDITIONS FOR USE, REPRODUCTION, AND DISTRIBUTION__

                 Copyright 2020 Akindele M. Olawole

-   Licensed under the Apache License, Version 2.0 (the "License");
+   Licensed under the Apache License, Version 2.0.
-   you may not use this file except in compliance with the License.
+   You may not use this file except in compliance with the License.
    You may obtain a copy of the License at

        http://www.apache.org/licenses/LICENSE-2.0